From lightweight liners to insulated options, we found the best winter gloves for every budget, temperature, and

 “Winter gloves” is a massive category that encompasses many different types and styles.
 The recommendations that we have included on this list represent a broad spectrum of options, and it can be tricky to identify the best pair for you.
 While some winter gloves are versatile enough for all sorts of applications, others are specifically designed for a singular purpose.

 When choosing a pair of winter gloves, there are many important factors to consider.
-In this handy how-to-choose guide, we will break down each of these factors to help you streamline — and hopefully enjoy — the selection process.
+In this handy how-to-choose guide, we break down each of these factors to help you streamline — and hopefully enjoy — the selection process.

 Active vs. Passive Use

 If you’ll be using your gloves as activewear — such as holding onto a ski pole, ice axe, or chainsaw — choose a glove that offers dexterity.
 The most dexterous gloves will allow you to articulate each finger independently for improved grip and active functionality.
 On this list, The North Face Recycled Etip Gloves and the Outdoor Research Mixalot gloves offer uninhibited dexterity.

 If you’ll be using your gloves strictly to keep your hands warm while commuting or walking outside, dexterity and workability are less important.
 If this is the case for you, we recommend gloves that are warm and well-insulated.

 If you don’t need dexterity, you may as well take advantage of maximum warmth.
-On this list, the Astris Short Cuff Gloves may not be the most dexterous, but they are impressively warm and stylish.
+On this list, the Pearl Izumi Lobster Gloves may not be the most dexterous, but they are impressively warm and eye-catching.

 How Warm Is Too Warm?